3 Stories Behind Fife’s Emerging Street Art Scene

 Cowdenbeath – Heritage Mural

-This old mining town close to Dunfermline and Lochgelly is home to the untitled masterpiece of the boy dressed up in a mining hat and oversized boots.
+This old mining town close to Dunfermline and Lochgelly is home to the untitled masterpiece of the boy dressed in a mining hat and oversized boots.

 Cowdenbeath Heritage Mural sketch by Kerry Wilson | Two Scots Abroad

-Watch Kerry and Gordon in action
+Watch Kerry and Gordon in Action

 Street Art on Shop Shutters

-Where to Find it and What’s around?
+Where to Find it and What’s Around?

 Next to Lochgelly is Lochore Meadows Country Park AKA The Meadies.
 The Meadies has walking and cycling routes, water sports, and a 9-hole golf course.
 During the summer, events such as the music festival Rockore, Bark in the Park and Pipe Band competitions take place.

-15 minutes away from Cowdenbeath is Dunfermline, Scotland’s old capital, also has a public park (with peacocks!), Pittencrieff Park/The Glen, the impressive Dunfermline Carnegie Museum, the Andrew Carnegie Birthplace Museum, Dunfermline Abbey, live shows at the Alhambra and a variety of pubs, restaurants and a decent music scene.
+15 minutes away from Cowdenbeath is Dunfermline, Scotland’s old capital, which also has a public park (with peacocks!), Pittencrieff Park/The Glen, the impressive Dunfermline Carnegie Museum, the Andrew Carnegie Birthplace Museum, Dunfermline Abbey, live shows at the Alhambra and a variety of pubs, restaurants and a decent music scene.

 Read more: things to do in the Kingdom of Fife